 Completing work without a permit can cause city fines and could backfire when you attempt to sell the property.
 Not only do you have to file a disclosure statement which includes unpermitted work when selling the house, but many potential buyers will also check for them during the due diligence process.
 This may have you sell the house "as-is" which will need a steep discount for many buyers to take on the additional risk and liability.

 Can I sell my home with unpermitted work?

 Homes sold with unpermitted work can be sold however the unpermitted work must be disclosed and will often be sold "as-is".
 This can cause a major reduction of the price it is sold.

 Do I need a building permit if I do the work myself?

 Yes, in many cities you need a permit to complete anything that includes alterations to the existing floor plan, structure changes, new or rerouted duct work, electrical or plumbing fixtures.
 Denver has a project remodel site that helps layout the steps to complete a home owners exam and any other questions you may have.

 Do I need a permit to renovate my basement?

 Yes, many cities including Denver require a permit to renovate your basement.
 By doing so you are altering the existing floor plan.
 However if you are doing it yourself (DIY) you can still take out permits and complete the process without hiring a contractor.
 Denver will have you complete a home owners exam and even easily outlines the steps to complete for a basement remodeling.

 Does finishing a basement increase property taxes?

-When a basement is finished, it becomes additional living space and can increase it's assessed value.
+When a basement is finished, it becomes additional livable square footage and can increase it's assessed value.
 Because of an increased assessed value, property taxes will also likely increase.
 This increase however is generally much less than the discount you'll take when you sell your home with unpermitted work.
-Unpermitted finished basement also isn't worth the risk of possible safety hazards that an inspection would notice and stop.
+Unpermitted finished basement also isn't worth the risk of possible safety hazards that a building inspector would notice and stop.